BestTimesToVisit.com Logo

 Beyond the Old Town, what are some must-see neighborhoods or areas that offer a different vibe?

-How easy is it to get around Tallinn without a car, and are there any local transport quirks?
+How easy is it to get around Tallinn without a car, and what's the best way to navigate?

 Ready to Plan Your Trip?